Sri Lankan rupee rises after IMF loan announcement

 The rupee has been under pressure due to foreign investors selling government securities amid Sri Lanka's economic woes, but they net bought bonds worth 11.7 billion rupees ($79.92 million) in the four weeks to April 20, central bank data showed.

-However, they sold around 8 billion rupees worth government securities in the week ended on April 27, latest data showed.

-The spot next dollar/rupee forwards, which indicate prices for the rupee on the day following the conventional spot rate settlement, and in this case are six days ahead, were being quoted as a proxy for the spot currency and ended at 146.10/20 per dollar, compared with Thursday's close of 146.50/70.
+The spot next dollar/rupee forwards, which indicate prices for the rupee on the day following the conventional spot rate settlement and in this case are six days ahead, were being quoted as a proxy for the spot currency and at 146.10/50 per dollar at 0550 GMT, compared with Thursday's close of 146.50/70.

 * Sets quarterly cash dividend of $0.36 per share Source text for Eikon: Further company coverage: